Senior Citizens and Bankruptcy: What You Need To Know

 Documentation for Bankruptcy

-The type of documents you’ll need to submit for senior citizen bankruptcy will depend on which chapter you’re filing for.
+The type of documents you’ll need to submit for bankruptcy as a senior citizen will depend on which chapter you’re filing under.
 In most cases, you may need:

 • Proof of income for the last six months